Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 Your potential customers are shopping for more than just your clothes.
 They’re shopping with your competitors, too.

-And, they know how much those clothes cost.
+And, they know how much those clothing items cost.
 Consciously or not, they are gathering data about what they think a product like yours should cost.

-That means you need to be aware of what your competitors are charging, too.
+That means you need to understand your target market, your sales channels, and what your competitors are charging, too.

-You might feel that your products are worth more, or that you want to charge less, than your competitors.
+You might feel that your clothing line is worth more, or that you want to charge less, than your competitors.
 And that’s okay.

 But, if you’re completely unaware of what your competitors charge, you may miss the mark entirely – either costing you profit if you charge too little or sales if you charge too much.